mevaldovi/Homework12_TechBlog/README.md

 - **npm start**

-- visit https://localhost:3001 to view in browser.
+- _visit https://localhost:3001 to view in browser_

 # Usage